yeahChibyke/tft/how_to/how_to_compress_images.md

     ![](../media/compress_2.png)

-- Select the image you wish to compress ...*I have selected this image which is nearly 3mb in size*
+- Select the image you wish to compress

     ![](../media/compress_3.png)